This post is also available in: French

 Williamsburg is currently one of the most famous place in Brooklyn, the birthplace of the Hipster culture.
 This neighborhood is not just home to a prospering art community.
 It’s also a hub where anyone can enjoy a slice of authentic Neapolitan brick oven thin crust pizza accompanied with a freshly made cannoli for dessert.
 Besides being a pop-culture darling, Williamsburg also host Smorgasburg, a food festival that is made up of local vendors who set up their shops weekly in East River State Park.
 If you want to experience the typical hipster vibe of the neighborhood, stroll down the famous Bedford Ave and its countless shops, concept stores and cafes.
 Other notable places that you should also check out after taking a tour of this neighborhood is the Music Hall of Williamsburg, Brooklyn Winery, Union Pool, Brooklyn Bowl.
 And the Knitting Factory, but don’t expect to knit at this small concert venue and adults-only restaurant.

 Brooklyn has so much to offer, it is just up to you to cross the river and experience this unique borough for yourself.
 Brooklyn certainly has a different feel than Manhattan that is well worth your time.
-Whether you would like to neighborhood hop on your own or opt for a more extensive, guided tour with either our Brooklyn Walking Tour or our I Love Brooklyn Sprinter Van Tour, you should reserve time out of your stay here to see Brooklyn.
-If you are interested in finding more to do in New York City, search through our complete range of tours, attractions and activities.
+The best way to enjoy Brooklyn is to opt for a guided tour so you can experience everything the borough has to offer.
+Join a Brooklyn Bike tour or our Brooklyn Walking Tour to discover the borough with a certified and knowledgeable guide.
+Or choose the Triboro Tour with BBQ Lunch for a full exciting day exploring Brooklyn, as well as the Bronx and Queens by bus, ferry and on foot.
+If you are interested in finding more things to do in New York City, search through our complete range of tours, attractions and activities.
 We can also tailor-make programs specifically to match your desires and budgets.
 Harlem Spirituals is the ideal one-stop-shop to simplify your planning!
 Find more information on www.harlemspirituals.com or contact us at email@example.com.

 Have you ever visited Brooklyn before?
 Let us know about your experience!
 If you found this article interesting or helpful, please continue on sharing!